SMT-COMP/smt-comp.github.io/2023/model.md

 ## Experimental model validation track

 The format for the model output of some theories is not yet defined by the SMTLIB.
-The following document describe proposition of such definitions.
-The format will be used by the model validator of the SMTLIB for the experimental model validation track of the SMTCOMP 2023.
+The following document describes our proposal of such definitions.
+This format will be used by the model validator of the SMTLIB for the experimental model validation track of the SMTCOMP 2023.